 BDD also causes high levels of occupational and social disability including; unemployment, absenteeism, lost productivity, and relational or marital problems.
 In the most severe cases, BDD may incapacitate the sufferer and keep them housebound.
 BDD research reports that suicidal ideation and suicide attempts are extremely high.
 Many BDD sufferers seek non-psychiatric treatment.
 Research estimates show that seven to 15 percent of cosmetic surgery and 12 percent of dermatological patients suffer from BDD.
 Left untreated, the torment of BDD can lead to hospitalization and suicide.

-Preliminary estimates suggest that body dysmorphic disorder may be very common, with a rate of one to two percent of the general population.
-Embarrassment and shame often prevent sufferers from revealing their true degree of distress, not only to their spouses, friends, and family, but to healthcare professionals as well.
+Preliminary estimates suggest that body dysmorphic disorder may be very common, at a rate of one to two percent of the general population.
+Embarrassment and shame often prevent sufferers from revealing their true degree of distress, not only to their spouses, friends, and family but to healthcare professionals as well.
 This makes BDD extremely difficult to diagnose, thus it is often undiagnosed or misdiagnosed.
-Some misdiagnoses include, but are not limited to, obsessive compulsive disorder, agoraphobia, and social anxiety disorder.
+Some misdiagnoses include but are not limited to, obsessive compulsive disorder, agoraphobia, and social anxiety disorder.
 BDD frequently begins in adolescence and tends to be chronic.
 It occurs as frequently, if not more, in men than women.